dashdotdotdashdotdot/blogDeDD/content/post/2024-11-10-basic-anamorphism/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-1-1.png" width="672" />

+# A More General Solution

-More generally we can solve for the interesection on a ray from the origin through the point on the drawing and an arbitrary plane.
+More generally we can solve for the intersection on a ray from the origin through the point on the drawing and an arbitrary plane.

 Any point on a specific plane can be expressed as a linear combination of 2 vectors plus through a starting point: